RVirmoors/rvirmoors.github.io/_posts/2021-01-04-realtime-stylegan.md

 Most applications of GANs turn up as exported images or videos.
 Turns out though, it's not that difficult to run inference in (almost) real time, as part of a reactive system.
 This is how I did it.

+*(update Dec 2021) We did something similar for this year's Creative Coding, using the new(er) StyleGAN3-PyTorch model to [project a live video feed](https://rvirmoors.github.io/ccia/gans-interactive-inference).*

 I've always been a music guy, and decided a long time ago visuals weren't "my thing" beyond the occasional experiment.
 This is one of them: I trained my first GAN a few weeks ago, as part of my creative coding course @ [ITPMA](https://cinetic.arts.ro/en/itpma/).
 But the really cool part